Category Archives: Environmental Exposures

 Why Is Having Less Melatonin A Bad Thing?

 Believe it or not, the International Agency for Research on Cancer (IRAC) classified shift work as a probable human carcinogen in 2007.
 There have been numerous studies showing a link between night shift work and an increased incidence of breast cancer.
-For instance, a study done in the Netherlands found that by working half a year at night, a person’s risk of breast cancer increased 150%.[3]
-A major study found that nurses who worked night shifts at least 3 times a month for 15 years or more had a 35% increased risk of colorectal cancer.[3]
-If you’re still unconvinced, a study conducted in 147 communities in Israel found that women who lived in neighborhoods where it was bright enough to read a book outside at midnight had a 73% higher risk of developing breast cancer than women living in areas without outdoor lighting.[2]
+For instance, a 2003 study done in the Netherlands found that by working half a year at night, a person’s risk of breast cancer increased 150%.[3]
+This major study found that nurses who worked night shifts at least 3 times a month for 15 years or more had a 35% increased risk of colorectal cancer.[3]
+If you’re still unconvinced, a 2009 study conducted in 147 communities in Israel found that women who lived in neighborhoods where it was bright enough to read a book outside at midnight had a 73% higher risk of developing breast cancer than women living in areas without outdoor lighting.[2]

 What Can I Do To Limit My Chances Of Getting Cancer Because of Light At Night?